 "There are many pulse oximeters on the market and you shouldn't feel the need to purchase the more expensive models to get accurate measurements at home.
 The Medicines and Healthcare Products Regulatory Agency (MHRA) does not approve medical devices like pulse oximeters directly, but you can look for a CE, CE UKNI or UKCA mark on the pulse oximeter to show market approval by an external body.
 I recommend buying from a credited source, and reading the reviews if you purchase a pulse oximeter online."

-Home health and fitness trackers are also growing in popularity.
+Home health monitors, such as Fitbit watches, have grown in popularity.
 These devices offer various features for monitoring well-being and fitness.
 This information is crucial for assessing respiratory health, and keeping a regular eye on your oxygen levels can be an early indicator of respiratory issues.
 Whilst pulse oximeters are valuable tools for monitoring oxygen levels, they should not replace professional medical advice; rather, they are a great way to keep an eye on your levels.

 We've pulled together a useful guide to the best NHS-approved pulse oximeters plus Lindsey Ulin talks us through how to use one, what the readings mean, and what to look for when buying.